Izulu/Image-Processing-for-lab-/README.md

   Download the above files for simple and correct use.
   Run main-process in Matlab to analyzed your experiments image data.

-·For other functions you want to used, if you don't know, please contact someone who knows about it in the lab to handle these.
+·For other functions you want to use, if you don't know, please contact someone who knows about it in the lab to handle these.